Feeding Dogs with Kidney Disease

 RaffB •one year ago

 Our six and half year old Labrador went blind about 6 months ago, blood and urine tests showed he had kidney disease and high blood pressure.
 He now has stage 4 kidney disease.
 The pet hospital where he was examined by an optical specialist thought the blindness was genetic.
 Another vet suggested that the kidney disease caused the blindness.
 Our dog refuses to eat renal food and we've tried many brands including renal dried food.
 He just won't eat it.
 He was eating dried senior dog food (Trophy Lite) and Trophy wet food before switching to renal food.
 He does eat chicken and rice, senior dried dog food and packs of wet food in gel or gravy.
 I also give him omega 3 fish oil capsules and one Purina Proplan Multivitamins tablet a day.
 He's also has 2x20mg Benazacare twice a day and 2x20mg Telmisartan Brown and Burk tables once a day.
 He's only just started taking the Telmisartan having switched from Amlodipine because it caused significant swelling of his gums.
 I was told by the vet that dogs don't like dried renal food, but given that even a Labrador refusing to eat the stuff it must be significantly unappetising.
 Other than boiled chicken and rice and some vegetable protein is there any other food pre-packed food that is safe to give our dog?
-I've not seen the phosphorous levels stated on the packs of dog food.Linda Sloan •one year ago
+I've not seen the phosphorous levels stated on the packs of dog food.Linda Sloan •2 years ago

 Hello.
 I’ve used the All About Dog Food site for several years as I help to run a group for schnauzer owners (Mad About Schnauzers UK) and we recommend members use your formula for calculating fat content on a dry matter basis.
 Miniature schnauzers are prone to pancreatitis.
 3 of our 4 have been hospitalised with it in the last few years.
 However, 1 of them now has increased urea and creatinine levels.
 Our vets have spoken to the nutritionist at Hills on our behalf as the vet and we recognise that, when there are 2 conditions going on you have to consider both when feeding.
 Hills have said that their own renal diet is not suitable for George simply because it isn’t suitable for a pancreatic dog.
 They have also indicated that there isn’t a food produced by anyone that will cover both bases.
 Hence we are in a cleft stick!
 What I have been feeding for the last few days (since diagnosis) is the Hills I/digestive care canned stew - 8% fat calculated on a dry matter basis - but adding puréed veg (potato, carrot, green beans, broccoli and cauli in order to reduce the percentage amount of protein contained in each meal.
 I’m not sure as yet about the phosphorus element of this regime (still researching!)
 However, George at least is loving it.
 But I’m obviously feeling my way with this, so was wondering whether anyone could advise what they have successfully fed a dog with kidney disease and who is prone to pancreatitis.
 It’s a minefield!
-Thanks.Robynclifford Linda Sloan •10 months ago
+Thanks.Robynclifford Linda Sloan •11 months ago

 Hi Linda, I’ve just seen your comment and wondered if you had any luck finding any good that worked for both?
 My mini schnauzer is 1 and has suffered an acute kidney injury.
 My previous schnauzers all had pancreatitis so I’m trying to find a food which suits both similar to you!
 We are hoping the kidney injury is a shorter term thing, but worse case scenario is that we need to manage that while trying to ensure a pancreatitis friendly diet!Gem •6 years ago